-Much-loved adoptee Ileanna Pratt invites a lonely friend to visit her birth family on the Tesuque reservation ... driving the narrator's father's car, which contains a loaded gun that might or might not be of interest to Ileanna's family.
+Much-loved adoptee Ileanna Pratt invites a lonely friend to visit her birth family on the Tesuque reservation ... driving the narrator's father's car, which contains a loaded gun that might or might not be of interest to someone in Ileanna's family.
 First published in Prairie Schooner in 2005.

 "Their Foreign Body" was published by Blue Mesa Review online.
 Click the button to read about a desperately weird family and their attempt to connect with the neighbors by taking in a worldly (and sultry) French exchange student.

 From The Los Angeles Review ...
 Who wouldn't be hurt if her sister left her behind and drove to L.A. to win prizes on The Price Is Right?
 Rhonda Burns addresses the local Media Club and Mothers' Optimists Club ostensibly to celebrate her sister's achievements and explain how the two of them got where they are today.

 "un-Bridal: The Clerk's Tale" shows that sometimes you can get a real story out of a writing exercise.
 This exercise involved verbs in one hat, occupations in another hat; you pull a slip of paper from each one and write a story with the result.
 As a bonus, this online feature shows my actual wedding cake--after the cake deliveryman broke the antique bride and groom on top.
 You can read this on PS I Love You, as of winter 2017.